Attendance

 If your child is absent due to sickness and diarrhoea, please keep them off school for 48 hours from the time of their last episode.
 This is to prevent the spread of illness among other children and is in line with NHS guidelines.
 If you are unsure if it is suitable for your child to be in school during or after an infectious illness (e.g. chicken pox, slapped cheek), please call the school office (0191 814 1455) who will be able to offer advice.

-Holidays During the School Term
+Absence Requests during the School Term

 We will always hope that parents/carers will be an open and honest role model to our children and report absences to us appropriately.
 However, if we believe a child has been on holiday or has been absent without due cause, then we will not authorise the absence.
 The duty and responsibility will then fall to parents/carers to provide medical or other evidence, to show that the child has not been away on holiday or has been genuinely unwell.